 Focus on Hydration

 Those struggling with the air at our high elevation will find it difficult to perform the most basic aerobic activities.
-Less oxygen means your body will have less of the precious gas to be transported throughout the body, straining your cardiovascular system and requiring greater overall effort.
+Less oxygen means your body will have less of the precious gas to be transported throughout the body.
+This puts increased strain on your cardiovascular system requiring greater overall effort.
 Guests who are new to the high elevation may quickly tire out after the most basic exercises.
-We recommend taking your time to acclimate, and keep in mind that any movement you make now will be taxed more heavily.
+We recommend taking your time to acclimate.
+Always keep in mind that any movement you make now will be taxed more heavily.
 Even high-endurance track stars are recommended to use caution when visiting!

 Drink in Moderation

 Colorado is a land of many activities for people of all ages, providing all types of entertainment.
 If you’re planning on partaking in a little booze while staying in Denver or Estes Park, it’s important to keep moderation in mind.
 Football fans everywhere know the advantage of our Mile High moniker.
 As field goal attempts tend to go 10 percent farther.
 Thinner air up here means less equals more.
 Alcohol is one substance that is enjoyed nearly in every part of the world, but if you’re planning on making ATV tracks, we recommend taking it easy.
 Less oxygen also equates to more alcohol potency, delivering stronger effects for the drinker.
 Remember that alcohol can also dehydrate you, putting your body at a disadvantage while riding up and down our amazing trails.
 ATV riding while intoxicated is prohibited, so we won’t even go there!